Taliban enter Kabul – What happens next? | DW | 15.08.2021

 Some diplomatic sources predict that Ali Ahmad Jalali, a US-based academic and former interior minister, could be named as the head of an interim administration in Kabul.
 But it is unclear what kind of an interim set up the militants want.

-Ashraf Ghani's government is now practically ineffective, and the Taliban hold all the cards in transition talks.
+Ashraf Ghani's government is now practically ineffective, with reports that the president has left for Tajikistan, and the Taliban hold all the cards in transition talks.
 There is also no guarantee that the talks for a peaceful transition of power will succeed.

 "The best scenario is that the Taliban and the government reach an agreement and Kabul remains peaceful.
 That will pave the way for a ceasefire and future steps to resolve the conflict," Nasrullah Stanakzai, a lecture at the University of Kabul, told DW.